 In filling out the insolvency worksheet, make sure to list all the assets and liabilities, including some that you might not consider at first glance, such as money in your 401(k).
 Consider the help of a qualified debt professional in going through the list of all your assets and figuring out which ones you can include in your worksheet.
 You should also keep copies of bank statements and any other documents that can prove the numbers shown on the worksheet.

 An insolvency worksheet is a useful tool and an integral part of a debt cancellation process.
 Not only can it help you lower your overall debt, but it is also an important document in your communication with the IRS.
-Make sure to fill out and file it right away to find out whether you are insolvent, to get even more debt relief, and to make your debt cancellation last.
+Make sure to fill out and file it right away to find out whether you are insolvent, to get even more back tax assistance, and to make your debt cancellation last.